modm-io/lbuild/README.md

 This is the most generic option, allowing to input any string.
 You may, however, provide your own validator that may raise a `ValueError` if the input string does not match your expectations.
+You may also pass a transformation function to convert the option value.
 The string is passed unmodified from the configuration to the module and the dependency handler.